dmayes403/timesheet_walkthrough/unit-13/pt1-firebase-setup.md

 };
 ```

 To load these properties to your Angular app, you will need to add the `AngularFireModule` to the `imports` array of your app module, call its `initializeApp()` method, and pass in the firebase properties.
-Along with add that code, we will also import the `AngularFirestoreModule as well.
+Along with adding that code, we will also import the `AngularFirestoreModule`.

 Add these to the imports at the top of the `app.module.ts` file